Paris

 Before smartphones, my father would always have a pen and notepad like this one in his shirt’s front pocket.
 Not only that, but he would use them to explain anything I asked him about, drawing and writing every single detail while talking to me.

 He always said, “You should write it down if you don’t want to forget it."
 I guess it worked.
-It seems there’s no other explanation; I got into taking notes because of him.
+It seems there’s no other explanation; I got into note-taking because of him.

 Have you had the chance to listen to my conversation with Jon on the Triple T Productivity podcast?
 I am currently on the trip I mentioned, and today I came across this small notepad that I immediately bought for his birthday tomorrow.
 It’s not exactly like the ones he used to have, but I believe it will bring him good memories.